North America Native Plant

 Native status: Native to Pacific Basin excluding Hawaii

-Chamisso’s Sandmat: A Rare Pacific Islander You’ve Probably Never Heard Of
+Chamisso’s Sandmat: A Rare Pacific Island Native

 What Exactly Is Chamisso’s Sandmat?